malexsmith/3700_Assignment_1_dispersal/README.md

 R.version

+# This assignment is designed to be followed along in steps from start to finish.
+Each step creates an output that subsequent steps depend on.
+Remember to follow the code blocks in order!

-# This first block of code will clear your working environment in case you've been using R for something else.
+# This first block of code will clear your working environment in case you've been using R for something else in the past.

 rm(list=ls())